kylelong/ldgr-dashboard/README.md

 - Cash FLow
 - Margins

   The 4 numbers at the top for ARR, Customers, Revenue Growth Rate, and Churn are randomly generated within a realistic range.
 This simulates regular live updates that would pull from real client metric data.
 These 4 metrics were chosen as they are some of the most critical to measure business health.

+## ARR

+The **`ARR`** graph is the only graph with curated data.
+The data comes from `stripe/static/data/stripe_payments.csv` and reflects the ARR interview question.
+Each line in the csv represents a payment that has a `start_date`, `end_date`, `plan` which is `yearly` or `montlhy` and a `price` which is `$4999.99` and `$499.99` respectively.

+`stripe/views.py` calculates the **`ARR`** for each month based on how the yearly and monthly plans contribute to ARR for that month.
+The csv is ready by and calculations are done with pandas.
+The function `get_csv_data` returns a JSON object of the  **`ARR`** data which will be called by the frontend.

 ## Stack
 - Vite